gdsge/gdsge.github.io/source/usage/functions.rst

 Options
 ======================================

-Options named UPPER_CASE_OPTION require recompiling (via a local or remote compiler) when the the values are changed.
+Options named UPPER_CASE_OPTION require recompiling (via a local or remote compiler) when the values are changed.

-Options named CapitalUpperCaseOption or lower_case_option do not require recompiling, and can be safely specified into an option structure to overwrite existing values.
-For example
+Options named CapitalUpperCaseOption or lower_case_option do not require recompiling, and can be safely specified through an option structure to overwrite existing values.
+For example:

 .. code-block:: MATLAB